cschladetsch/TechnicalPolicy/TechnicalPolicy.md

 14. All public classes, interfaces, delegates, and enumerations in an assembly must have [_Xml comments_](https://docs.microsoft.com/en-us/visualstudio/ide/reference/generate-xml-documentation-comments?view=vs-2019).
       <u>Rationale</u>: Provide more information to the reader.

-15. All other public symbols should also have Xml Comments. <u>Rationale</u>: Provide more information to the reader.
+15. All other public symbols may also have XML comments. <u>Rationale</u>: Provide more information to the reader.
 Also will help any automation tools used to produce documentation.

 16. **Enumerations** must start with the letter &#39;E&#39;.
       <u>Rationale</u>: Makes it clear to the reader that the given symbol name is an Enumeration type.
 17. **Interfaces** must start with the letter &#39;I&#39; (capital-i).
       <u>Rationale</u>: Makes it clear to the reader that the given symbol name is an Interface type.
 18. **Public** methods must use UpperCamelCase in verb-noun form.
        1. `GetFoo` implies either a fast lookup or an immediate return.
        1. `CalcFoo` implies that work has to be done to get a result.
         Do not use a property that does much work every time it is referenced.
        1. `FetchFoo` implies that work _may_ be done to get a result.
 19. **Protected** fields must use \_UnderUpperCamelCase.
 20. **Private** fields must use \_underLowerCamelCase.
 21. **Arguments and local variables** must use lowerCamelCase.
 22. **Constant/Static** fields must use the same conventions as above.
 23. All expression bodies must go on the next line.

-      1. Longer expressions must use a code-block.
+      1. Longer expressions must use a code block.

-  24. Stops situations like: one method has an expression body on same line, the next one has an expression body on the next line, the next has a code block.
+  24. Stops situations like: one method has an expression body on the same line, the next one has an expression body on the next line, the next has a code block.

-25. Should May use braces {} on single-line code-blocks.
+25. Should May use braces {} on single-line code blocks.
 26. Must add a space after keywords.
 27. No spaces around multiplicative operators like \* and /.
 28. Space around additive operators like + and -.

-29. Group expressions in parentheses if evaluation order is not clear.
+29. Group expressions in parentheses if the evaluation order is not clear.
 30. Must use [Allman-style](http://syque.com/cstyle/ch6.7.htm) braces.
 31. Do not curse or use disparaging remarks or slang or emotes in code or comments.
       `// wtf is this shit :( ← um, no.`
 32. Should not commit commented-out code.

-33. Sentences in log messages and comments should end with a full-stop. <u>Rationale</u>: This makes it clear when the message has correctly ended and was not abruptly terminated.
+33. Sentences in log messages and comments should end with a full stop. <u>Rationale</u>: This makes it clear when the message has correctly ended and was not abruptly terminated.
 34. Do not use a property that does much work every time it is referenced.
 35. All `usings` must be within a namespace. <u>Rationale</u>: This avoids any ambiguity early.

-36. Add a newline after a code block or `var` statement sequence. <u>Rationale</u>: Consistency.
+36. Add a new line after a code block or `var` statement sequence. <u>Rationale</u>: Consistency.
 37. Must not have empty newlines in empty blocks.
 38. Should not have newlines in `using` sequences. <u>Rationale</u>: Save vertical whitespace.

-**Finis**